• Project Summary

 • Project History

-The Church Rock Project is a Development stage, ISR uranium project located in the Grants Mineral Belt of New Mexico, USA, 12 miles north-northeast of Gallup, New Mexico.
-Laramide has disclosed that the Church Rock Project and nearby properties represent one of the largest and highest-grade undeveloped ISR uranium projects in the United States.
+The Churchrock Project is a Development stage, ISR uranium project located in the Grants Mineral Belt of New Mexico, USA, 12 miles north-northeast of Gallup, New Mexico.
+Laramide has disclosed that the Churchrock Project and nearby properties represent one of the largest and highest-grade undeveloped ISR uranium projects in the United States.
+The Churchrock Project is owned and operated by NuFuels, Inc. ("NuFuels"), a wholly owned subsidiary of Laramide Resources Ltd. (“Laramide”).
+URC’s royalty does not cover the resources and potential production from the Crownpoint property.

 Measured Indicated Inferred